gopakumarce/R2/Docs/content/en/Tryme/_index.md

 # Trying R2

+NOTE: R2 compiles and works only on linux as of now, tested on Ubuntu 20.04, although any later version of Ubuntu should work too

 The goal here is to provide a test setup as below, where R2_client1 and R2_client2 are two docker containers from which we can originate packets like ping and R2 in the middle, is the router.

 ```c